ICJIA/icjia-accessibility-portal/content/faqs.md

 - <a href="https://www.w3.org/WAI/WCAG21/quickref/?levels=aa#audio-only-and-video-only-prerecorded" target="_blank" rel="noopener noreferrer">Success Criterion 1.2.1 Audio-only and Video-only (Prerecorded) - Level A</a>
 - <a href="https://www.w3.org/WAI/WCAG21/quickref/?levels=aa#audio-description-prerecorded" target="_blank" rel="noopener noreferrer">Success Criterion 1.2.5 Audio Description (Prerecorded) - Level AA</a>

-### What about third-party widgets and embedded content?
+### What about third-party widgets, embedded content, dashboards, and maps?

+**Read time: 2 minutes**

-You are responsible for the accessibility of third-party content that you embed or integrate into your website through contracts or agreements.
+**Yes.** You are responsible for the accessibility of third-party content that you embed or integrate into your website through contracts or agreements.
 This includes:

-- Payment processors
-- Scheduling tools
-- Chat widgets
+- Payment processors, scheduling tools, chat widgets
-- Embedded maps
+- Embedded maps (like ArcGIS) and dashboards (like Tableau)
-- Social media feeds
+- Social media feeds, survey tools
-- Survey tools

-**Best practice:** Request accessibility documentation from vendors before purchasing, and include accessibility requirements in contracts.

-**ADA Title II Reference:**

-- <a href="https://www.ada.gov/resources/2024-03-08-web-rule/" target="_blank" rel="noopener noreferrer">ADA Title II Web Rule - Third-Party Content</a> (see section on "Third-Party Content Provided Through Contracts or Agreements")

-### Do embedded dashboards and maps (like Tableau or ArcGIS) need to be accessible?

-**Quick answer:** **Yes.** If you embed a dashboard or map to deliver a public service, it must be accessible under IITAA and ADA Title II (WCAG 2.1 AA).
-If the embedded tool can’t be made accessible, you must provide an **equivalent accessible alternative**.
+- Learning management systems (LMS), document signing tools (like DocuSign), and other third-party services

-**Minimum requirements (what “accessible” means):**
+**Minimum requirements (what "accessible" means):**

 - Works **with keyboard only** (no mouse required)
 - Works with a **screen reader** (labels, controls, and structure make sense)
 - Meets **contrast** requirements and has visible focus

-**What to do (fast, practical):**
+**What to do:**

-1. **Get a VPAT/ACR** and require WCAG 2.1 AA in the contract
-2. **Test the workflow** (keyboard + screen reader + axe/WAVE) before publishing
+1. **Request accessibility documentation** (VPAT/ACR) from vendors before purchasing
+2. **Include accessibility requirements in contracts** (require WCAG 2.1 Level AA)
+3. **Test the workflow** using keyboard navigation, screen reader, and automated checkers (see: [How do I test third-party tool compliance?](#third-party-tool-testing))
-3. **Provide an alternative** if needed (common options):
+4. **Provide an accessible alternative** if the tool can't be made accessible:
-   - **Dashboards:** accessible data table / CSV download + plain-language summary
+   - **Dashboards/maps:** accessible data tables/CSV downloads + plain-language summaries
-   - **Maps:** accessible list/table of locations + text explanation of what the map shows
+   - **Maps:** accessible lists/tables of locations + text explanation of what the map shows
+   - **Other tools:** equivalent accessible methods to complete the same service

+**For specific tools:** See questions below about [DocuSign](#our-agency-uses-docusign), [LMS systems](#is-a-learning-management-system-lms-like-docebo-wcag-21-compliant), and [existing content like Tableau or ArcGIS](#if-we-have-existing-content-like-tableau-dashboards-arcgis-maps-or-docebo-online-courses-do-those-fall-into-the-exemption-category-or-do-they-need-to-be-made-immediately-accessible).

-**Reference:** <a href="https://www.ada.gov/resources/2024-03-08-web-rule/" target="_blank" rel="noopener noreferrer">ADA Title II Web Rule - Third-Party Content</a>
+**Reference:** <a href="https://www.ada.gov/resources/2024-03-08-web-rule/" target="_blank" rel="noopener noreferrer">ADA Title II Web Rule - Third-Party Content</a> (see section on "Third-Party Content Provided Through Contracts or Agreements")

 ### Does our agency's password-protected intranet need to be accessible?

+**Read time: 3 minutes**

 **Quick answer:** Password-protected intranet sites for employees only are generally exempt from ADA Title II, but **may still need to be accessible under Illinois state law (IITAA), ADA Title I (employment), and Section 504** (federal funding).
 Always prioritize employee accommodations if requested.